Sudrien/watchy_orbital/README.md

 Labels, clockwise, are battery voltage, timezone offset & year, moon phase, and day of week.

-Sunrise & Sunset are dependent on LAT and LON in settings.h.
+Sunrise & Sunset are dependent on LAT and LON in settings.h. these should be set even if wifi and NTP are not configured.